List of Rambo characters: Lewis

-School Boy
+"School Boy"

-School Boy (Matthew Marsden) is a young British mercenary and ex-SBS sniper who turns out to be more personable than the rest of the group.
+"School Boy" (Matthew Marsden) is a young British mercenary and ex-SBS sniper who turns out to be more personable than the rest of the group.
 His skills with a Barrett M82CQ - 50 BMG sniper rifle were demonstrated when, during the covert assault on the Tatmadaw camp where the captured missionaries were held, he eliminated multiple sentries to keep the escape route open.
 When Rambo separated from the group to locate Sarah, he volunteered to wait for him while the rest of the group made their escape; this proved to be a fortunate decision, as his sniper rifle saved Rambo and Sarah from being killed by a Tatmadaw patrol.
-He was later entrusted with Sarah's safety, when Rambo took a series of actions to disrupt Tatmadaw's attempt to hunt them down.
-He and Sarah remained undetected by Tatmadaw troops upon Tatmadaw's defeat (indeed in part because of Rambo's efforts).
+He was later entrusted with Sarah's safety, when Rambo took a series of actions to thwart Tatmadaw's attempt to hunt for them.
+He and Sarah remained undetected by the Tatmadaw troops upon the Tatmadaw defeat, due in part to Rambo's efforts).

 Reese

 Reese (Jake La Botz), nicknamed Tombstone, is one of the fellow mercenaries (and the only American) hired to recover the Christian missionaries abducted by the Tatmadaw.
 It is implied that he is former United States Army; his arms are covered in tattoos and he was wearing a camouflaged vest, speaks with a Southern accent and called himself "just some grunt".
 He also wields an M4A1 carbine with an M203 grenade launcher.
 Reese annoyed everyone, especially Lewis, by singing the song "The Wishing Well".
-It is believed that Reese survived the final gunfight but he was left severely injured and lying amidst the wreckage with Lewis.
+It is believed that Reese survived the final gunfight but he is severely injured and lying amidst the wreckage with Lewis.
 He is on his knees looking up by Lewis.